-- An expanded, problem-focused history (chief complaint, brief history of present illness, problem pertinent system review). - An expanded, problem-focused exam (limited exam of the affected body area or organ system and other symptomatic or related organ systems).
+- An expanded, problem-focused history (chief complaint, brief history of present illness, problem pertinent system review); and - An expanded, problem-focused exam (limited exam of the affected body area or organ system and other symptomatic or related organ systems).

-This would be low level complexity of medical decision making (limited number of diagnoses, limited complexity of data to review, the risk of complications and management options- low).
+This would be low-level complexity of medical decision making (limited number of diagnoses, limited complexity of data to review, the risk of complications and management options- low).

-A new patient medical encounter level of service is to include the following:
+A new patient medical encounter level of service shall include the following:

-- A detailed history (chief complaint, history of present illness, problem pertinent system review, pertinent past, family, social history). - A detailed exam with low-to moderate complexity decision making.
+• A detailed history (chief complaint, history of present illness, problem pertinent system review, pertinent past, family, social history); and